Britain’s prehistory: The Germanic invasions (410 – 1066)

 One reason whydisappeared so quickly is probably that its influence was largely confined to the towns.
 In the countryside, where most people lived, farming methods had remained unchanged and Celtic speech continued to be dominant.

-Theestablished a number of kingdoms, some of which still exist in country or regional names to this day: Essex (East ), Sussex (South Saxons), Wessex ( West Saxons), Middlesex (Middle Saxons), East Anglia ( East Angles).
+The Anglo-established a number of kingdoms, some of which still exist in country or regional names to this day: Essex (East Saxons), Sussex (South Saxons), Wessex ( West Saxons), Middlesex (Middle Saxons), East Anglia ( East Angles).
 By the end of the three largest kingdoms, those of Northumbria, Mercia and Wessex, were the most powerful.

 The Anglo-Saxons had little use for towns and cities.
 But they had а great effect on the countryside, where they introduced new farming methods and founded the thousands of self-sufficient villages which formed the basis of English society for the next thousand or so years.